mwage/Runling_Client/README.md

     * TestSLA: the control script for the drone test level
     * DroneTestSLA: loads drones for the test scene
     * ScoreTestSLA: handles score in the test scene
-    * MovementTestSLA: script to test movements in the movementtest scene
+    * MovementTest: script to test movement in the movementtest scene
+    * MovementTest2: script to test movement on a sphere

 Players (Folder): everything regarding the player
   * PlayerMovement: movement script